Configure DMARC using cPanel

 • Resolution – some suppliers take up to 72 hours to resolve DNS

-When you use your web server as your Authoritative nameserver, you modify records at your domain name supplier so that your web server becomes the Authoritative nameserver.
-This is easy to do.
-It is a simple matter of overwriting the default nameservers with your web server’s nameservers.
+When you use your web server as your authoritative nameservers, you modify records at your domain name supplier so that your web server become your authoritative nameservers.
+This is easy to do: you replace the standard nameservers in your domain name’s control panel with your web server’s nameservers which we will establish for you.
 For instance, we use nameservers like ns1.namesfirst.net and ns2.namesfirst.net.
 Once the nameservers are modified, all records dealing with your web site, email, webdisk, etc., are handled via cPanel.

 Pros:

-• Control – you can make changes instantly
+• Control – you/we can make changes instantly

 • Integration – seamless integration with your email, web site, etc.